Khor Kok Soon: Life on the run

 After he managed to escape from the police, Khor Kok Soon spent his first days in hiding in Singapore.
-He managed to leave Singapore with the help of a local ganglord, and went to Malaysia with the S$20,000 he reaped from his previous robberies.
-Before Khor left Singapore, he sent his handwritten letters to the press, telling the reporters that he was indeed involved in the shooting, but he protested his innocence and said he was not the one who killed Ong King Hock, the lorry driver he held hostage.
+He managed to leave Singapore with the help of a local ganglord and went to Malaysia with the S$20,000 he reaped from his previous robberies.
+Before Khor left Singapore, he sent handwritten letters to the press, telling the reporters that he was indeed involved in the shooting, but he protested his innocence and said he was not the one who killed Ong King Hock, the lorry driver he held hostage.
 The handwriting on the letters were confirmed by Khor's wife to be her husband's.

 After reaching Malaysia, where he would live in hiding for the next 19 years, Khor went to Johor Bahru to meet a friend, whom he asked for help to escape to Thailand, but the friend did not have anyone to contact in Thailand.
-Therefore, on the friend's recommendation, Khor travelled to Kelantan to meet another acquaintance, with whom he stayed with for months before returning to Johor Bahru, where he lived for three to four years while seeking refuge from a childhood friend, who recommended him to work as an odd-job labourer.
+On the friend's recommendation, Khor travelled to Kelantan to meet another acquaintance, with whom he stayed for months before returning to Johor Bahru, where he lived for three to four years while seeking refuge from a childhood friend, who recommended he work as an odd-job labourer.

-After this, Khor would travel to and lived for a few months in Kedah and Penang respectively, before he settled in Kuala Lumpur, where he lived until 1993, and moved back to Johor Bahru.
-Khor also incurred huge debts from gambling during his time of hiding in Malaysia, making him often had to move between places to hide from his debtors.
-Khor also worked in various jobs (illegally) to sustain his living, including a courier and odd-job worker.
+After this, Khor would travel to and live for a few months in Kedah and Penang respectively, before he settled in Kuala Lumpur, where he lived until 1993, and moved back to Johor Bahru.
+Khor also incurred huge debts from gambling during his time hiding in Malaysia, making him often have to move between places to hide from his debtors.
+Khor also worked in various jobs (illegally) to sustain his living, including as a courier and odd-job worker.
 In August 2003, four months before he was caught, Khor suffered a stroke but he was still able to move normally.

 Arrest and trial

 Capture and indictment

-On 23 December 2003, after 19 years on the run, 50-year-old Khor Kok Soon was finally arrested at the Malaysian state of Johor by the Royal Malaysia Police.
-Three days later, Khor was extradited back to Singapore to face trial.
-After he arrived back to Singapore, Khor was charged with one count of murder under the Penal Code for killing 26-year-old Ong King Hock, and another three counts of illegally discharging a firearm under the Arms Offences Act, in relation to him firing his gun at Sergeant Lim Kiah Chin.
+On 23 December 2003, after 19 years on the run, 50-year-old Khor Kok Soon was finally arrested in the Malaysian state of Johor by the Royal Malaysia Police.
+Three days later, Khor was extradited to Singapore to face trial.
+After he arrived back in Singapore, Khor was charged with one count of murder under the Penal Code for killing 26-year-old Ong King Hock, and another three counts of illegally discharging a firearm under the Arms Offences Act, in relation to him firing his gun at Sergeant Lim Kiah Chin.